cloudbees-days/cloudbees-field-workshops/docs/core/core-3.md

 ### CloudBees GitHub Reporting .badge-red[PRE-RELEASE]

 * Whereas OSS github-branch-source plugin displays only build-level statuses, the CloudBees GitHub Reporting plugin provides more detailed Jenkins Pipeline events as corresponding GitHub statuses.
-* As the build runs, GitHub will surface status information about the build directly in GitHub, in real-time, alleviating the need to switch over to Jenkins to get an overview.
+* As the build runs, Core will surface status information about the build directly in GitHub, in real-time, alleviating the need to switch over to Jenkins to get an overview.

 ---
 name: pipeline-template-catalog-slack